dojo/docs/dojo/mixin.rst

   // Dojo < 1.7
   var newObject = dojo.mixin(dojo.clone(a), b);

-Here, the return from `dojo.clone <dojo/clone>`_ is a new object, then b is mixed in.
+Here, the return from :ref:`dojo.clone <dojo/clone>` is a new object, then b is mixed in.

 Alternatly, you can pass an empty object as the first mix, and mix another object into it.
 You can then repeat this pattern as often as you'd like: